konradha/ae108-mirror/elements/README.md

 ### Tensor

 This subfolder contains utilities for working with C++ arrays.
 For instance, it contains functions that interpret such arrays as Eigen matrices.

+### Mesh

+This subfolder contains functions that generate meshes.

 ## FAQ